AIU-SoftWave/AIU-Trips-And-Events/Docs/Pm_2/index.md

 This schedule outlines the key activities and milestones for the **12-week** project timeline, designed for a team of 5 members with specialized roles.
 Milestones are set every two weeks to ensure progress is tracked effectively.

 **Team Structure:**
-- Member 1: Implementation and Deployment
+- Member 1: Implementation & Deployment
-- Member 2: Requirements, Planning and Testing
+- Member 2: Requirements Planning & Testing
-- Member 3: Architecture and System Design
+- Member 3: Architecture & Design
-- Member 4: Architecture and System Design
+- Member 4: Architecture & Design
-- Member 5: Estimation and Testing
+- Member 5: Estimation & Testing
 ### **Weeks 1-2: Foundation & Core Authentication**
 This phase focuses on setting up the project's foundation and implementing the critical user authentication flow.